 By way of example, Paddle charges 5% +.50 cents per sale.
 When you consider that PayPal and Stripe start at 2.9% +.30 cents per transaction it makes it hard to justify cutting into the per-sale profit just to add subscriptions.
 At least it was hard for me to justify, so that eliminated Paddle (and FastSpring for similar reasons).

 Chargify, ChargeBee, and Recurly were intriguing options.
 All three platforms are well-known for their service.
-However, when you consider what we were currently paying for selling digital products and compared it to the pricing of these companies then you can understand my hesitation.
+However, when you consider what I was currently paying for selling digital products and compared it to the pricing of these companies then you can understand my hesitation.

 No transaction fees added to PayPal or Stripe.
 Just a flat $16.
 Predictable and (in my mind) under-priced.
-We would have paid more as it was quite reliable.
+I would have paid more as it was quite reliable.

 Knowing this, let’s consider Recurly.

-Immediately we would be paying multiple-hundreds of dollars per month.
+Immediately it would cost multiple-hundreds of dollars per month more.
 Not a big deal.
 That’s the cost of doing business and using tech that aligns with business objectives.
 What kept us from pulling the trigger with Recurly (and the other platforms for that matter) was their expectation of getting a percentage of monthly revenue on top of the hundreds of monthly dollars.

 Oh, and $0.10 fee per transaction, which literally makes me laugh… For real?
 Need that extra ten cents to get by, eh?